Wa’tkwanonhwerá:ton! Bienvenue! Welcome!

 We wish to express our gratitude to our lead sponsor, Olthuis Kleer Townshend LLP, as well as to Hutchins Legal, and the Barreau du Québec.

-The 2018 Kawaskimhon National Aboriginal Moot will take place at McGill’s Faculty of Law in Montreal, land which has long served as a site of meeting and exchange amongst Indigenous peoples, including the Haudenosaunee and Anishinabeg nations.
+The 2018 Kawaskimhon National Aboriginal Moot took place at McGill’s Faculty of Law in Montreal, land which has long served as a site of meeting and exchange amongst Indigenous peoples, including the Haudenosaunee and Anishinabeg nations.
 McGill honours, recognizes and respects these nations as the traditional stewards of the lands and waters on which we will meet.